Hackers News Hackers News

 Active Threat Status

-Administrators are strongly advised to review the official Cisco Security Advisory (cisco-sa-webex-cui-cert-8jSZYhWL) and follow the official documentation to manage their single sign-on integration in Control Hub immediately.
+Despite the absence of active exploitation, the 9.8 CVSS score dictates that organizations must treat this vulnerability with the highest priority.
+Administrators are strongly advised to review the official Cisco Security Advisory (cisco-sa-webex-cui-cert-8jSZYhWL) and immediately follow the official documentation for managing their single sign-on integration in Control Hub.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.